NSHipster/articles/2014-09-22-equatable-and-comparable.md

 tuples aren't <dfn>nominal types</dfn>,
 so they can't conform to `Equatable`.
-If you wanted to compare two trinomina for equality, you'd have to write the conformance code for `Equatable` _...like some kind of animal_.
+If you wanted to compare two trinomina for equality, you'd have to write the conformance code for `Equatable`.

+_...like some kind of animal_.

 ### Conditional Conformance to Equality